gbowne1/codebooker/CONTRIBUTING.md

 ## Style

 An official style guide is yet to be released.
-There is also no existing figma or layout, this is open to contribution, anyone willing to contribute to create this style guide is more than welcome, simply create a discussion and lets kick-start from there.
+There is also no existing figma or layout, this is open to contribution, anyone willing to contribute to create this style guide is more than welcome, simply create a discussion and lets kickoff from there.

 ## Versioning